 Product revenue - The Company recognizes net revenue on sales to its commercial partners and to end users.
-In each instance, revenue is recognized only when the price is fixed and determinable, persuasive evidence of an arrangement exists, delivery has occurred or services have been rendered and collectability is reasonably assured.
+In each instance, revenue is generally recognized when the customer obtains control of the Company's product, which occurs at a point in time, and may be upon shipment or upon delivery based on the contractual shipping terms of a contract.

 Revenue on sales to commercial partners relates to Argatroban and Bendeka.
-The Company's commercial partners can return product within specified timeframes if the product does not meet certain inspection tests.
-Sales to our commercial partners are presented gross primarily because the Company is the primary obligor in the arrangement, is responsible to ensure that the product is produced in accordance with the related supply agreement and bears risk of loss while the inventory is in-transit to the commercial partner.
+Sales to our commercial partners are presented gross because the Company is primarily responsible for fulfilling the promise to provide the product, is responsible to ensure that the product is produced in accordance with the related supply agreement and bears risk of loss while the inventory is in-transit to the commercial partner.

-Revenue on sales to end users for Non-Alcohol Docetaxel Injection, Ryanodex and diclofenac-misoprostol are recorded net of chargebacks, rebates, returns, prompt pay discounts, wholesaler fees and other deductions.
+Revenue is measured as the amount of consideration the Company expects to receive in exchange for transferring products or services to a customer.
+To the extent the transaction price includes variable consideration, the Company estimates the amount of variable consideration that should be included in the transaction price utilizing the expected value method to which the Company expects to be entitled.
+As such, revenue on sales to end users for Big Bag, Non-Alcohol Docetaxel Injection, Ryanodex are recorded net of chargebacks, rebates, returns, prompt pay discounts, wholesaler fees and other deductions.
 Our products are contracted with a limited number of oncology distributors and hospital buying groups with narrow differences in ultimate realized contract prices used to estimate our chargeback and rebate reserves.
 The Company has a product returns policy on some of its products that allows the customer to return pharmaceutical products within a specified period of time both prior to and subsequent to the product's expiration date.
 The Company's estimate of the provision for returns is analyzed quarterly and is based upon many factors, including historical experience of actual returns and analysis of the level of inventory in the distribution channel, if any.
 The Company has terms on sales of Ryanodex by which the Company does not accept returns.
-The Company believes that the reserves it has established are reasonable based upon current facts and circumstances.
-Applying different judgments to the same facts and circumstances could result in the estimated amount for reserves to vary.
+Variable consideration is included in the transaction price if, in the Company's judgment, it is probable that a significant future reversal of cumulative revenue under the contract will not occur.
+Estimates of variable consideration are made using the expected value method and determination of whether to include estimated amounts in the transaction price are based largely on an assessment of the Company's anticipated performance and all information (historical, current and forecasted) that is reasonably available.
+The Company believes that the estimates it has established are reasonable based upon current facts and circumstances.
+Applying different judgments to the sam

 Royalty Revenue - The Company recognizes revenue from license arrangements with its commercial partners' net sales of products.
 Royalties are recognized as earned in accordance with contract terms when they can be reasonably estimated and collectability is reasonably assured.
-The Company's commercial partners are obligated to report their net product sales and the resulting royalty due to the Company within 25 days for Bendeka and 60 days for Argatroban from the end of each quarter.
+The Company's commercial partners are obligated to report their net product sales and the resulting royalty due to the Company within 25 days for Bendeka and 15 days for Argatroban from the end of each quarter.
 Based on historical product sales, royalty receipts and other relevant information, the Company accrues royalty revenue each quarter and subsequently determines a true-up when it receives royalty reports from its commercial partners.
 Historically, these true-up adjustments have been immaterial.